MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteTermStoreSetTerm.md

 Read the properties and relationships of a term object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgSiteTermStoreSetTerm](/powershell/module/Microsoft.Graph.Sites/Get-MgSiteTermStoreSetTerm?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)